AriFordsham/GHCWiki/Core-interface-section.md

 ## What goes in?

-At least: the post-desugar but pre-optimization Core for every binding in the module.
+At least: the post-desugar but pre-optimization Core for every binding in the module, and the definitions of any instance methods (and dictionaries?) defined in the module.

 In particular, we must not do any cross-module inlining, as the inlined unfolding will have been optimized (this is particularly important since that may violate "Platform-agnostic Core").
 Moreover, this can affect "Completeness", as declarations can be removed or split up.